Sensible Living for a Lifetime . . .

 A sensible woman understands that sensibleness is a simple concept, but its practicality is a difficult skill to acquire.
 The Sensible Women Initiative (SWI) embraces this challenge.
 SWI believes wholeheartedly in the power of common sense and unity.
 The perpetuation of these beliefs will be entrusted to the SWI Advisory Board.
 This board is a compilation of women representing various regions in the U.S. who are committed to the overall success and stability of girls, women, and the family.
 Each board member has unique talents, skills, and abilities.

-During the 2012 year, the Sensible Women Initiative held a formal interest banquet in Cromwell, Connecticut.
-It was attended by over a hundred women and young ladies.
+During the 2012 year, the Sensible Women Initiative held a formal “interest banquet” in Cromwell, Connecticut.
+Rochester (NY) Mayor, Lovely Warren (pictured), was one of our keynote speakers.
+The event was attended by over a hundred women and young ladies.
 During this time, SWI developed in several significant ways: Its membership expanded; it successfully become a non-profit, faith-based corporation; and it began the process of becoming a 501 (c) (3) federal tax-exempt organization.

 The SWI held its 1st Annual Sensible Women Initiative Board of Directors/Advisors Meeting in Chicago, Illinois on June 14-16, 2013.
 The Chicago meeting was slated to further document the existence of the Sensible Women Initiative, Inc., formalize its organizational structure, cement its programmatic focus, and bring together a group of likeminded women from all over the United States who believe that “sensibleness is capable of squeezing the air out of non-sense!”